jsmarcus/Xamarin.Plugins/Iconize/README.md

 Ionicons is licensed under the [MIT License](http://opensource.org/licenses/MIT).

 **Material design icons**
-Material design icons are licensed under the [Creative Common Attribution 4.0 International License (CC-BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+Material design icons are licensed under the [Creative Common Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

 **Meteocons**
 Meteocons are provided as free icons by the creator, [Alessio Atzeni](http://www.alessioatzeni.com/).